Professional Development > Book

 “It was a pleasure to attend one of the workshops led by Dr. Muhammad Khalifa as he and his team engaged School District of Philadelphia leaders in effective leadership.
 We know that effective leadership is inseparable from culturally proficient leadership and to understand the context in which we lead our schools and districts, we must understand the context we are in.
 Dr. Khalifa’s adroit ability to engage participants in this deep, intellectually rigorous work will undoubtedly lead to accelerated student outcomes.”

-Sharif El Meki - Chief Executive Officer - The Center for Black Educator Development
+Sharif El-Mekki - Chief Executive Officer - The Center for Black Educator Development